 The signature of the Chair or Dean of your department, guaranteeing all advance funding.

 The PI or Department Administrator is responsible for monitoring advance budget expenditures.
-They must notify GCA within 10 working days prior to the expiration of the advance budget if the award is still pending.
+They must notify GCA within 10 working days prior to the end date of the advance budget if the award is still pending.
 In this situation, you have the option to request:

 A Supplement to increase the amount of funding available on the existing Advance Budget.